 Have you ever wondered why some houses sell faster than others?
-Odds are, it’s because the owners had a home selling strategy!
-With the right action plan, you can tilt the odds in your favor to beat out the competition – the other homes on the market.
+Odds are, it’s because the owners had a selling strategy!
+With the right action plan, you can tilt the odds in your favor to beat out the competition (the other sellers and inventory on the market).

 I polled several real estate agents to gather as many ideas as possible to write this article about selling a home fast.
 In addition to all their great ideas, here are a few high-level thoughts from the experts:

 - It’s unlikely that sellers can get a top dollar offer, and list a home for fewer days on the market, without making an effort to bring it to its most presentable state.

 - In fact, only half of all homeowners to spruce up their home for a quick sale.
 That is great news for you; if you put in the effort, odds tilt in your favor to beat other homes in the market and win the deal.

 - Some sellers think that all they need to do is mow the lawn and get a good real estate agent.
 While getting a great listing agent is important, even the best are not miracle workers.

 - The modern world is hectic and fast-paced.
 People are busy and short on time.
 Buyers want a move-in ready home.
 When they find a house appears livable on day 1, they’ll pounce.
 More than ever, convenience carries more weight, as a part of their decision-making.

 You want your house to look great, attract qualified buyers and beat the competition.
 The process doesn’t have to be a difficult or expensive (barring major repairs).
 There are four key areas in which to focus:

 - The appearance of the property, inside and out